Mason's 31 lead Minnesota to victory at No. 15 Purdue

 The Golden Gophers began the game by making their first eight shots and building a 17-4 lead, but Purdue rallied to lead 50-43 with 13:39 remaining.
 Mason scored 10 during the next three minutes, and it was back and forth the rest of the way.

+''Minnesota did everything well early, and they got into a nice rhythm,'' Purdue coach Matt Painter said. ''It felt like we were down 10 or 12 at the half, but we were fortunate to be down only (38-35).
+Their guards played well, but we made defensive mistakes as the game wore on.''

 Jordan Murphy added 16 points for Minnesota, which lost its Big Ten opener this past Tuesday night, 75-74 to Michigan State in overtime in Minneapolis.
+The Golden Gophers shot 49.3 percent (35 of 71), including 5 of 7 in overtime.
+They also scored 19 points as the result of 14 Boilermaker turnovers.

 The Golden Gophers had lost eight in a row at Purdue and had not won in Mackey Arena since Feb.
 26, 2005.